Lactarius deliciosus: Uses

 L. deliciosus is an edible mushroom, but may taste mild or bitter; its misleading epithet, deliciosus ('delicious'), may have been caused by Linnaeus mistaking it for another species.
-The mushrooms are collected from August to early October, traditionally being salted or pickled.
+The mushrooms are collected from August to early October, in the Northern Hemisphere and April to June in the Southern Hemisphere.
+Traditionally being salted or pickled.
 High consumption of the species may cause urine to discolor to orange or red.

 It is widely collected in the Iberian Peninsula.
 It is used in Spanish cuisine.
 One recipe recommends they should be lightly washed, fried whole cap down in olive oil with a small amount of garlic and served drenched in raw olive oil and parsley.
 Only a very small amount of butter is recommended in the pan.

 This mushroom is also very popular in Russia, usually salted.

 Further north and east it is a feature of Provençal cuisine.
 They are also collected in Poland, where they are traditionally served fried in butter, with cream, or marinated.
 In Cyprus, saffron milk caps are usually grilled on the charcoal and then dressed in olive oil and lemon or bitter orange, they are sauteed with onions, or sometimes stewed with onions, coriander and red wine.
 In Russian cuisine these mushrooms are traditionally preserved by salting.

 In India, the fungus is one of the ten most widely consumed mushrooms by indigenous tribes of Meghalaya.